markmoxon/elite-source-code-6502-second-processor/README.md

 * Python.
 Both versions 2.7 and 3.x should work.
 * Mac and Linux users may need to install `make` if it isn't already present (for Windows users, `make.exe` is included in this repository).

-For details of how the build process works, see the [build documentation on bbcelite.com](https://www.bbcelite.com/about_site/building_elite.html).

 Let's look at how to build Tube Elite from the source.

 ### Build targets